 - Project work will be shared in a showcase panel at the USASBE conference in January 2019.

 - Scholars will implement their project during the January 2019 semester.

 - The formal program will close in May 2018 and those who are certified will be named USASBE Teaching and Learning Scholars!

-Recruitment for the 2019/20 cohort and for an Associate Faculty Director is expected to begin at the USASBE conference in January 2019.
+Recruitment for the 2019/20 cohort and for an Associate Faculty Director is expected to begin in the fall semester before the USASBE conference in January 2019.